una/personal-goals/happy-moments/happy-moments.md

 12/27/2015
 ---
 Today Liza and I did our annual holiday sleepover (going on about 10 years now).
 We got sushi, saw a movie, exchanged gifts, and had a classic slumber party in my parents basement :)

+12/28/2015
+---
+I spent some time shopping for New Years decorations and decorating the house with hanging paper snowflakes and ornaments.

+12/29/2015
+---
+This is the first time I've come home for theholidays and not gained weight.
+I even lost 2lbs this week, which means I've lost 12 lbs this month!

+12/30/2015
+---
+I met up with two of my high school friends today -- Amanda and Erin :) We went shopping and got dinner.
+It was really, really nice to hang out with them.